pcdshub/lucid/docs/source/dock.rst

 By default, when you open a dockable display it will replace the current active tab.
 One exception to this is when your display is too small to render the dock: in this case, the dockable display will open in a floating window instead.

+The user can choose different behavior in two ways:

+1. By right-clicking the button and selecting a different option
-The user can choose different behavior by using the ctrl and shift modifier keys:
+2. By using the ctrl and shift modifier keys:

   - Pressing ctrl will cause the display to open in a new tab in the dock
   - Pressing shift will cause the display to open in a floating window

 Note that being in a dockable floating window is different from being in a related display floating window because you will be able to attach this window to the dock later.